Things Fall Apart (album): Cover artwork

+For a limited time period, Things Fall Apart was made available with a choice of five different front covers.
+One such cover displays a photograph taken during a riot in the civil rights movement era.
+In the stark black-and-white photo, riot police are seen chasing two black teenagers on the streets of Bedford-Stuyvesant.

+In 2005, this cover was included in the book The Greatest Album Covers Of All Time by Barry Miles, Grant Scott & Johnny Morgan, and published by Collins & Brown.
+Billboard ranked the cover number 46 in their list of the best album covers of all time, and number 43 in their list of the best hip-hop album covers of all time.
+Rolling Stone ranked the cover number 45 in their list of the best album covers of all time.
+The cover was also ranked one of the most iconic album covers by publications such as Highsnobiety and Yardbarker.

 Reception

 Upon its release, Things Fall Apart was widely regarded as the group's most fully realized work.
 Critics praised the album for its sobering themes, sonic quality, and fluid, cohesive sequencing, with Touré of Rolling Stone calling it a "top-flight record" and lead MC Black Thought a "lyricist's lyricist with a hard, earnest voice that doesn't flow like water but bobs and weaves with less-predictable rhythms".
 Mojo commented that the album is "the stunner they've always promised: the first candidate for hip hop album of 1999 ... in a hip-hop world dominated by well-worn pop samples and rap rewrites of 80's chart hits, such risk-taking should be cherished".
 Marie Elsie St. Léger of Barnes & Noble wrote in her review that the album had "Unfussy yet precise production, irresistible beats, and smooth rhymes.
 Few albums manage to simultaneously be this informative, political, and downright groovy."
 Spins Neil Kulkarni suggested that "the Roots have created perhaps rap's first melancholy masterpiece", noting "a downered, fragmented feel to the music that weaves through the lyrics' bleak resignation to instill real poignancy and effect."

 Steve Jones of USA Today complimented the band's "jazzy, live instrumentation and dense, insightful lyrics" and commented that it "elevates hip-hop with literate, thoughtful grooves".
 In his consumer guide for The Village Voice, Robert Christgau criticized Kamal Gray's "omnipresent ostinato beds", but commended the band for "looking back to the old-school rap they loved before they discovered jazz lite", and stated "What's so consistently annoying on their earlier intelligent records is almost hooky on this one, integral to a flow that certainly does just that, which isn't to say you won't be relieved when it rocks the house instead".
 Fans responded with as much enthusiasm, and the album shipped Platinum in the United States.